sniprbiome/PyVenus/README.md

  - Device (the ML_STAR device for the robot or the HxFan device for the HEPA filter)
  - Variable
  - Sequence
- - Array of Variables (simply called Array in pyVenus)
+ - Array of Variables (simply called Array in PyVenus)
  - Array of Sequences

 All of these (except for Array of Sequences, which is currently not available) are implemented in Python through corresponding classes.
 This neccessary for supplying the correct information to Venus and to make it possibel to define output parameters in Python.